pret/pokeheartgold/INSTALL.md

 ### 2. Install Nitro SDK

 As with the compiler, the Nitro SDK is proprietary and cannot be distributed here.
 Download the "NitroSDK-4_2-071210-jp.7z" file pinned in the PRET discord.
 Extract and copy the contents of tools/bin from the Nitro SDK to tools/bin in your pokeheartgold clone.
-Finally, copy include/nitro/specfiles/ARM7-TS.lcf.template into the subdirectory `sub`, and include/nitro/specfiles/ARM9-TS.lcf.template into the project root.
+Finally, copy include/nitro/specfiles/ARM7-TS.lcf.template into the subdirectory `sub`, and include/nitro/specfiles/ARM9-TS.lcf.template and include/nitro/specfiles/mwldarm.response.template into the project root.

 ### 3. Dependencies